 Redlining refers to the practice of mortgage lenders and insurers literally placing red lines through non-white neighborhoods, precluding them from accessing mortgages and insurance.
-The practice began informally in the early 1900s, and was codified during the New Deal in the 1930s by the Home Owners Loan Corporation (HOLC).
-HOLC developed a color coded map of the U.S. based on racial mix to determine insurance and loan risk.4 5 Without access to loans or insurance, African Americans were barred from home ownership, one of the greatest sources of wealth development in the twentieth century.
+The practice began informally in the early 1900s and was codified during the New Deal in the 1930s by the Home Owners Loan Corporation (HOLC).
+HOLC developed a color-coded map of the U.S. based on the racial mix to determine insurance and loan risk.4 5 Without access to loans or insurance, African Americans were barred from homeownership, one of the greatest sources of wealth development in the twentieth century.
 This structural and institutional racism and segregation ensured that African Americans and other non-whites could not build wealth or resources.
-The circumstances contributed to economic deprivation and violence in historically minority areas, while limiting the ability of African-Americans and other non-whites to move elsewhere.6 Violence can be understand as a byproduct of hopelessness and multigenerational deprivation, and remains endemic to predominately African-American and non-white neighborhoods in Chicago.
+The circumstances contributed to economic deprivation and violence in historically minority areas, while limiting the ability of African-Americans and other non-whites to move elsewhere.6 Violence can be understood as a byproduct of hopelessness and multigenerational deprivation, and remains endemic to predominately African-American and non-white neighborhoods in Chicago.

 Neighborhood Segregation, Violence, and Health